4rneee/4rneeeBot-Commands/README.md

 The prefix for this bot is: '**4b** '.

+For information on how to get the bot, check out it's [about page on twitch](https://www.twitch.tv/4rneeeBot/about).

 ---
 | Name      | arguments                 | descreption   | permission    |
 | :-------: | :-----------------------: | :----------   | :----------:  |